saloonphp/xml-wrangler/.github/README.md

 $values = $reader->values(); // Array of values.
 ```
 > **Note**
-> If you are reading a large XML file, you should use the `element` or `value` method with the `asGenerator` property.
-These methods can support huge XML files without running out of memory.
+> If you are reading a large XML file, you should use the `element` or `value` methods instead.
+These methods can iterate through large XML files without running out of memory.

 #### Reading Specific Values
 You can use the `value` method to get a specific element's value.
 You can use dot-notation to search for child elements.
 You can also use whole numbers to find specific positions of multiple elements.
-This method searches through the whole XML body in a memory efficient way.
+This method searches through the whole XML body in a memory-efficient way.

-This method will return a single value if there is one element or an array of values if it has found multiple elements.
+This method will return a `LazyQuery` class which has different methods on to retrieve the data.
 ```php
 $reader = XmlReader::fromString('
     <?xml version="1.0" encoding="utf-8"?>